martonban/RenderLamp/README.md

 # [WIP] RenderArc
 ## What RenderArc is
 RenderArc is a development platform designed for creating real-time 3D applications.
 It is built around a set of modular core libraries that can be used both within this repository and in external projects.
 In addition, this monorepo includes several executable utility tools that support and streamline development on the RenderArc platform.
-RenderArc is far from complete, it is an evolving system that will continue to grow over time
+RenderArc is far from complete, it is an evolving system that will continue to grow over time.

 # Applications
 ## RenderLamp
 RenderLamp is a 3D DCC tool developed in C++.
 RenderLamp is an animation and rendering application designed for creating 3D illustrations, scenes, and short films.
-It is currently under development and in a highly experimental phase..
+It is currently under development and in a highly experimental phase.

 # Core Libaries
  - Arca - Application management libary